-20 20 Other forms of alternative dispute resolution ("ADR") a) What other forms of ADR are available in your State for the resolution of international family disputes falling within the scope of the Convention?
-See Articles 7(2) c) and 10 □ (1) In-court conciliation □ (2) Out-of-court conciliation □ (3) Collaborative law □ (4) Early Neutral Evaluation □ (5) Other (please specify): □ (6) No other forms of ADR are available, go to Part VI: Direct judicial communications b) What services / structures exist in respect of the other forms of ADR available in your State?
-Please list the relevant number(s) from question 20 a) above next to the service / structure which is available in respect of that method of ADR Private ADR services / structures (please specify): ADR services / structures within the judicial or administrative system (please explain): ADR services / structures provided by NGOs (please specify the NGO and give brief details of the service they provide): Other (please explain): c) In relation to: legislation on ADR access to ADR the ADR process the enforceability of agreements reached as a result of ADR; and the enforceability of agreements reached as a result of ADR in another State are the responses the same as for the section on mediation above - see sections 19.2 to 19.6?
-Yes, go to Part VI: Direct judicial communications Some of the responses are the same, go to question d) No, go to question d) d) Please briefly specify in what way the answers to the questions in sections 19.2 to 19.6 above are different in relation to other forms of ADR in your State
+20 Other forms of alternative dispute e resolution ("ADR") a) What other forms of ADR are available in your State for the resolution of international family disputes falling within the scope of the Convention?
+See Articles 7(2) c) and 10 (1) In-court conciliation (2) Out-of-court conciliation (3) Collaborative law (4) Early Neutral Evaluation (5) Other (please specify): (6) No other forms of ADR are available, go to Part VI: Direct judicial communications b) What services / structures exist in respect of the other forms of ADR available in your State?
+Please list the relevant number(s) from question 20 a) above next to the service / structure which is available in respect of that method of ADR Private ADR services / structures (please specify):private practitioners in psychology and related fields ADR services / structures within the judicial or administrative system (please explain): ADR services / structures provided by NGOs (please specify the NGO and give brief details of the service they provide): Other (please explain): In relation to: legislation on ADR access to ADR the ADR process the enforceability of agreements reached as a result of ADR; and the enforceability of agreements reached as a result of ADR in another State Yes, go to Part VI: Direct judicial communications Some of the responses are the same, go to question d) No, go to question d) d) Please briefly specify in what way the answers to the questions in sections 19.2 to 19.6 above are different in relation to other forms of ADR in your State